vsillan/game-server-programming-course/presentations/intro.md

 How to build scalable, stable, and fault tolerant systems

-How to build secure and cheat resistant game servers
+How to build security and cheat resistancy

 Viable game server service providers out there

-Cloud services and architectures
+Public cloud services

-Techniques for creating robust realtime experiences
+Creating robust realtime experiences

 Note: